Aurora Innovation Inc. [AUR] stock Initiated by Canaccord Genuity analyst, price target now $5

-Aurora Innovation Inc. [NASDAQ: AUR] stock went on a downward path that fall over -0.91% on Monday, amounting to a one-week price decrease of less than -11.44%.
-The company report on August 3, 2023 at 1:30 PM that Aurora to Present at the Canaccord Genuity 43rd Annual Growth Conference.
+Aurora Innovation Inc. [NASDAQ: AUR] jumped around 0.27 points on Friday, while shares priced at $3.07 at the close of the session, up 9.64%.
+The company report on August 22, 2023 at 9:00 AM that Aurora to Present at the Goldman Sachs Communacopia + Technology Conference.

-Aurora Innovation, Inc. (NASDAQ: AUR) today announced David Maday, Chief Financial Officer, will present at the Canaccord Genuity 43rd Annual Growth Conference on August 9, 2023 at 3:30 pm Eastern Time.
+Aurora Innovation, Inc. (NASDAQ: AUR) today announced Chris Urmson, Co-Founder and Chief Executive Officer, will participate in a fireside chat at the Goldman Sachs Communacopia + Technology Conference on September 5, 2023 at 4:25 pm Pacific Time.

 Top 5 AI Stocks to Buy for 2023